mapbox/mapbox-gl-native/docs/DEVELOP_IOS_OSX.md

     make iproj

-Which which will create and open an Xcode project which can build the entire library from source, as well as an Objective-C test app.
+Which will create and open an Xcode project that can build the entire library from source, as well as an Objective-C test app.

 If you don't have an Apple Developer account, change the destination from "My Mac" to a simulator such as "iPhone 6" before you run and build the app.